 SKILLET-ROASTED BUTTER CAULIFLOWER

-Cauliflower makes my perfect side, raw, grilled or sautéed but one of my favorite ways is quickly skillet-roasted with butter or coconut oil; however, this recipe is more like for the occasional cooking to make it stand nice!
-Otherwise I add no oil or butter to roast veggies in a skillet daily.
+Cauliflower makes my perfect side, raw, grilled or sautéed but one of my favorite ways is quickly skillet-roasted with butter or ghee (if plant based, can be done with a bit of coconut oil); however, this recipe is more like for the occasional cooking to make it stand nice, a shape of a jar to serve beautifully your guests or simply to occassionally enjoy the smell of butter or ghee!
+Otherwise I add no oil or butter to roast veggies in a skillet daily!

 A pinch of Salt & Pepper (optional)

 A handful of favorite Greens (optional)

 TIP: You can also add Garlic Herb Salt Free spice mix to it; especially if no time to mince garlic.

 Wash and slice to florets, leave stems on, or slice stems in pieces as well ( I am okay with big cauliflower chunks though).

 Use 12-14” skillet the bigger the better to fit 2 heads of cauliflower.

 Add 1” piece of butter to a skillet, no need to wait until melted, or skillet hits up, add garlic & cauliflower pieces (florets with stems) to a skillet and let it sort of steam under the lid on high heat for about a minute of so, then turn & mix, let it sit under lid on high for another minute!
 Then reduce hit, and steam for another minute under lid.
 About 2-3 minutes is enough for cauliflower to soften & be crispy soft; unless you like it very soft, then cook longer on low hit under the lid.